 This is a great position for those who are looking to advance in the field of education.
 This is a career for those who want a job that is full of daily challenges, but is also rewarding, knowing that you are responsible for the education of the students in your district.

-A school superintendent must possess the following qualities and skills:
+A school superintendent should possess the following qualities and skills:

 School Superintendent Work Environment